oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

     You must also know the user name and password of a user that is known to the remote database server.
 The user must have permission to create databases in PostgreSQL.

-5. The organization name to use when creating the Manager's security certificates.
+5. The organization name to use when creating oVirt's security certificates.
-6. The storage type to be used for the initial data center attached to the Manager.
+6. The storage type to be used for the initial data center attached to oVirt.
 The default is NFS.
-7. The path to use for the ISO share, if the Manager is being configured to provide one.
-The display name, which will be used to label the domain in the Red Hat Enterprise Virtualization Manager also needs to be provided.
+7. The path to use for the ISO share, if oVirt is being configured to provide one.
+The display name, which will be used to label the domain in oVirt also needs to be provided.
-8. The firewall rules, if any, present on the system that need to be integrated with the rules required for the Manager to function.
+8. The firewall rules, if any, present on the system that need to be integrated with the rules required for oVirt to function.

 **Configuration**

 Before installation is completed the values selected are displayed for confirmation.
-Once the values have been confirmed they are applied and the Red Hat Enterprise Virtualization Manager is ready for use.
+Once the values have been confirmed they are applied and oVirt is ready for use.

 ⁠